emilylubonty/Web-Development-II-Final-Project/content/blog/bromance/bromantic.md

 ## Ranking & Review

 ### Relevancy:

-Now *this* accurately portrays House and Wilson's friendship.
+Now _this_ accurately portrays House and Wilson's friendship.
 The banter between Wilson, House, and Cuddy fits the thematic writing of the show.
 Cuddy's response fits her character's personality.

 ### AI Accuracy:

 Wilson finally looks like Wilson!!!

 ### Personal Thoughts:

 This is my absolute favorite.
 Hands down.
 That's all.

-### Overall Rating: 14/10
+### Overall Rating: ❤️/10